We knew it was predicted that this winter was going to be warmer and dryer than usual–but we didn’t think it would be this mild!

 Save for some very light flurries that haven’t lasted pretty long, the snow seems to be passing right over NYC this winter.

-Today, we broke the previous record that stands as the latest measurable snowfall of the season which was back in 1973, with 1.8′ that fell in Central Park on January 29th.
+However, on January 30th we broke the previous record that stands as the latest measurable snowfall of the season which was back in 1973, with 1.8′ that fell in Central Park on January 29th.
+Though it was tiny, on the morning of February 1, 2023, NYC measured 0.4″ of snow.

 While other parts of the U.S. have already seen insane amounts of snow–Buffalo, for example, has had not one but two record-breaking snow storms already this winter–alas, NYC stays dry.